openearthplatforminitiative/keycloak-theme/README.md

 npx keycloakify eject-page
 ```

-and add the code from the terminal to `KcPage.tsx`
+and add the code from the terminal to `KcPage.tsx`.
+We want to save the original file, so create a copy of the file and add `__` in for to indicate it is not in use.

+### Outside keycloak

 To see your changes on save, use

 ```bash
 npm run storyboard
 ```

+### Inside keycloak

 You can also use it inside a test keycloak using